veggiespam/veggieshell/docs/README.md

 remote software updates of the dot-files for bug fixes or feature enhancements.
-Veggieshell has evolved over many years, adding support for newer versions of common Unix utilities, while still maintaiing compatability with older machines.
+Veggieshell has evolved over many years, adding support for newer versions of common Unix utilities, while still maintaining compatability with older machines.

 ## Philosophy